Competence by Design (CBD)

 Letters of reference that arrive after the unmasking date on January 31, 2022

-Review team composition : The application review team consists of the Program Director, faculty members and residents.
+Review team composition : The file review team is comprised of selected members of the Residency Program Committee and CaRMS interview committee

 |Examinations||We do not evaluate this file component.|